top of page

 They bring unmatched transaction experience to the table.

-And yet, despite all of this, a persistent gap remains in many transactions:
+And yet, a structural gap remains in many transactions:

-The lived, real-world operating judgement of someone who has actually built, scaled and run a business inside the target’s industry.
+The lived operating judgment of someone who has built, scaled and led a comparable business under real-world constraints.

 Across several Private Equity assignments, I was engaged not as a traditional advisor, but as a former CEO embedded into the investment process, working side by side with deal teams on live M&A transactions.